LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/more-data-types.rst.txt

 Visually, we can represent these four variables as shown below.

 .. figure:: figures/references.png
-   :alt: Reference Types
+   :alt: Reference Variables

-   Reference Types vs. Primitive Types
+   Reference Variables vs. Primitive Variables

 Since ``int`` is a primitive type, the variables ``firstCatAge`` and ``secondCatAge`` function like separate boxes, each one holding the integer